jimmylizheng/SGD/README.md

 for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

 ## Quick Start
-Clone the project to your local local machine.
+Clone the project to your local machine.

 Run the command "python3 -m http.server 8000" in your CLI.